bhisaac/5eFP/5eFP-SRD.md

 If you have inspiration, you can spend it when you roll to attack, resist a game feature, or otherwise perform an action.
 Spending your inspiration gives you advantage on that roll, allowing you to roll twice and keep the better result.
 Alternatively, you may spend your inspiration anytime to activate a dedication you made at the start of the game session.

-Once per game session, whenever you spend your inspiration, you can choose to activate a dedication you did not choose at the start of the current game session.
+Whenever you spend your inspiration, you can choose to activate a dedication you did not choose at the start of the current game session as a cooldown.

 Additionally, if you have inspiration, you can reward another player for good roleplaying, clever thinking, or simply doing something exciting in the game.
 When another player character does something that really contributes to the story in a fun and interesting way, you can give up your inspiration to give that character inspiration.